Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-logfile/README.md

 * **An unreachable backend is counted, not reported.** A `systemctl reload php-fpm` leaves exactly one `AH02454: attempt to connect to Unix domain socket ... failed` behind, and a backend that is really gone writes one per request.
 Six of them across four days is a handful of reloads and must not page anybody; thirty within a minute is an outage.
 They are therefore judged by `--proxy-failures-warning` and `--proxy-failures-critical` over `--lookback`.
 Whether the site answers at all is the job of an HTTP check, not of a log check.
 * **Only `crit` and above ignore the scope split.** Across the whole of Apache barely two dozen request-scoped messages are logged that high, and they are a broken LDAP, Lua or FastCGI backend rather than anything a client can provoke.
 A request-scoped `emerg`, `alert` or `crit` line therefore still alerts by its level.
 * **The error log is not the access log.** `ErrorLog` and `CustomLog` are two different files in two different formats, and only the first one is what this check reads.
 Watch the access log with the generic [logfile](https://linuxfabrik.github.io/monitoring-plugins/check-plugins/logfile.md) check, or the server's own state with [apache-httpd-status](https://linuxfabrik.github.io/monitoring-plugins/check-plugins/apache-httpd-status.md).
-* **A virtual host writes its own log.** The RHEL family ships `ErrorLog logs/ssl_error_log` inside the TLS virtual host of `conf.d/ssl.conf`, and the Debian family ships one inside every site under `sites-enabled/`.
-Those belong to that host and are not read here; only the `ErrorLog` outside any `<VirtualHost>` in the main configuration file counts.
-Name a virtual host's log with `--server-log` to watch it as a service of its own.
+* **A virtual host writes its own log, and it is read too.** The RHEL family ships `ErrorLog logs/ssl_error_log` inside the TLS virtual host of `conf.d/ssl.conf`, the Debian family ships one inside every site under `sites-enabled/`, and a host serving several sites usually keeps a file per site.
+The check follows the configuration through its `Include`/`IncludeOptional` files and reads all of them next to the server's own log, because a server that writes almost nothing but its own lifecycle into the main log would otherwise look quiet while a site it serves is being walked.
+To watch one site as a service of its own instead, name its log with `--server-log`.
 * **The window spans the last rotation.** logrotate moves the old file aside (`error_log-20260828` on the RHEL family, `error.log.1` on the Debian family, then `.gz`) and reloads Apache, which opens a fresh one.
 A check reading the live file alone would report a healthy server an hour after it broke.
-The most recent rotated file is therefore read along with the live one, gzip, xz and bzip2 included, and the first fact names the files it read.
+The most recent rotated file is therefore read along with the live one, gzip, xz and bzip2 included, and the last section names every file it read.
 A rotator told to compress with something else, or to move its output to another directory, is out of reach; an event older than one rotation is too.
 * **A restart counts as a startup as well.** Apache logs `resuming normal operations` after every restart and every graceful reload, so both counters move.
 The nightly logrotate reloads Apache and therefore shows up as a restart.
 * **Apache reports a saturated server once per generation.** `AH00484: server reached MaxRequestWorkers setting` is written once and then suppressed until the next restart, so the counter says how often the situation returned rather than how many requests waited for a worker. [apache-httpd-status](https://linuxfabrik.github.io/monitoring-plugins/check-plugins/apache-httpd-status.md) is what shows how close to the limit the server runs on an ordinary day.
 * The check reads a window of the log on every run and reports what that window holds, rather than only what is new.
 The summary names how many lines that window holds, because everything else is counted within it: right after logrotate the window is the restart alone, and a run reporting no startup at all is then telling the truth about that handful of lines rather than about the day.
 It also means an event keeps being reported until it leaves the window or the service is acknowledged (see `--icinga-callback`).
 The counted events are the exception: their state follows `--lookback` and falls back on its own as the burst ages out.